 You can take however long you want at the sights along the itinerary, but try to get to the National Museum by 2:00 for their free guided tour and to the Merlion Statue by 7:45 or 8:45 for a light show.

 The afternoon itinerary involves a lot of walking, part of which is outside in the hot Singapore weather.
-Don’t rush it.
+Don’t rush.
 Stop and rest once in a while.
+Bring water!

 Today it’s pretty hard to distinguish Peranakans from other Chinese Singaporeans.
 You can read more about Peranakan culture in my Singapore Food Tour Guide.